 - Changes in your plan due to other special situations

-Each of these Special Enrollment Periods will have specific rules governing the scope of changes that may be made, and the length and timing in which you must make those changes.
+Each of these SEPs will have specific rules governing the scope of changes that may be made, and the length and timing in which you must make those changes.